Effective and efficient modeling of the hydrodynamics for bacterial flagella: Acknowledgments

-We acknowledge computational support from Beijing Computational Science Research Center.
-This work is supported by the National Natural Science Foundation of China (NSFC) No. U2230402, and China Postdoctoral Science Foundation No. 2022M712927.
+\hangafter=-1\hangindent=19pt We acknowledge computational support from Beijing Computational Science Research Center.
+This work is supported by the National Natural Science Foundation of China(NSFC) umder Grant No. U2230402 and China Postdoctoral Science Foundation under Grant No. 2022M712927.